Efficient Information Retrieval for Sensing via Continuous Measurement: Abstract

 \section{Abstract}

-The continuous monitoring of driven dissipative quantum optical systems provides novel strategies for the implementation of quantum metrology.
-In this context, the relevant figure of merit is the quantum Fisher information of the system’s environment, the acceptor of the emitted radiation quanta.
+Continuous monitoring of driven-dissipative quantum optical systems is a crucial element in the implementation of quantum metrology, providing essential strategies for achieving highly precise measurements beyond the classical limit.
+In this context, the relevant figure of merit is the quantum Fisher information of the radiation field emitted by the driven-dissipative sensor.
 Saturation of the corresponding precision limit as defined by the quantum Cram\'er-Rao bound is typically not achieved by conventional, temporally local continuous measurement schemes such as counting or homodyning.
-To address the open challenge of efficient retrieval of the environmental quantum Fisher information, we design a novel continuous measurement strategy featuring temporally quasi-local measurement basis as captured by matrix product states.
-Such measurements can be implemented effectively by injecting the emission field of the system into an auxiliary open system, a `quantum decoder' module, which `decodes' specific input matrix product states into simple product states as its output field, and performing conventional continuous measurement at the output.
-Our measurement scheme provides a universal method to achieve the quantum Cram\'er-Rao precision limit for continuous-measurement based (multi-)parameter sensing.
-As a by-product, we establish an effective method for determining the quantum Fisher information of the emission field of generic open quantum optical systems.
-We illustrate the power of our approach at the example of sensing unknown system parameters via continuous monitoring the emission field of driven-dissipative emitters coupled to waveguides, and show that it can be robustly implemented under realistic experimental imperfections.
+To address the outstanding open challenge of efficient retrieval of the quantum Fisher information of the emission field, we design a novel continuous measurement strategy featuring temporally quasi-local measurement bases as captured by matrix product states.
+Such measurement can be implemented effectively by injecting the emission field of the sensor into an auxiliary open system, a `quantum decoder' module, which `decodes' specific input matrix product states into simple product states as its output field, and performing conventional continuous measurement at the output.
+We devise a universal recipe for the construction of the decoder by exploiting the time reversal transformation of quantum optical input-output channels, thereby establishing a universal method to achieve the quantum Cram\'er-Rao precision limit for generic sensor designs based on continuous measurement.
+As a by-product, we establish an effective formula for the evaluation of the quantum Fisher information of the emission field of generic driven-dissipative open sensors.
+We illustrate the power of our scheme with paramagnetic open sensor designs including linear force sensors, fibre-interfaced nonlinear emitters, and driven-dissipative many-body sensors, and demonstrate that it can be robustly implemented under realistic experimental imperfections.